shreachari/ECEM202A-Project/docs/proposal.md

 ## 3. Novelty & Rationale

-What is new in your approach and why do you think it will be successful?

 Our approach uses an UWB sensor to measure breathing rate without physically touching the user.
 This allows users to breathe and meditate naturally without interference and distraction.
 Combining this benefit with real time feedback will allow users' phones to become virtual breathing coaches.

 We believe in this project as our team has experience coding mobile apps and is passionate about working on projects that provide health benefits.
 Additionally, this UWB sensor has been provided by Ziqi Wang.

 ## 4. Potential Impact

-In the short term, this project will prove that it is possible to measure breathing and heart rate using an UWB sensor and provide real time feedback.
-After thorough development and experimentation, our app will allow mediation and yoga coaching will become more accessible as users will only need a sensor and phone to receive real time breathing feedback.
+In the short term, this project will prove that it is possible to measure breathing and heart rate using a UWB sensor and provide real time feedback.
+After thorough development and experimentation, our app will allow mediation and yoga coaching to become more accessible as users will only need a sensor and phone to receive real time breathing feedback.

 ## 5. Challenges

 One challenge is the networking between the sensor (raspberry pi) and iOS app.
 There are several possible methods of networking: Bluetooth, Web Sockets, Message Queues.
 It will be important to pick the optimal networking framework to assure data is sent continuously with little to no packet loss.
 Additionally, this data needs to be sent with minimal latency in order for the user to receive real time feedback.
 This will be challenging as well.

 Another challenge will be to collect the optimal signal and perform the appropriate signal processing.
-This requires real time data analysis, which again is a challenging task given our latency constraints.
+This requires real time data analysis, which again is a challenging task given our strict latency constraints.
 Given our team has a computer science background, we will also need to gain an understanding of signal processing.

 ## 6. Requirements for Success